 Member of Towson University Committees (Grand Marshal, President Honorary Degree,

-Academic Affairs search; Dean Search).
+Affairs search; Dean Search).

 Participated in technical meetings and Presented Technical results of the robotic